TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ## Setting the Grace Period

-`startup_grace_seconds` is the one input to set deliberately, because the right value depends on your hardware.
-It has to cover your hub's **full** startup: boot time, plus the time your Zigbee or Z-Wave mesh takes to repopulate, plus a margin.
+`startup_grace_seconds` is an input to set carefully because the right value depends on your hardware.
+Measured from the uptime sensor (the moment the Home Assistant process started), it has to cover your hub's full startup: boot time, plus the time your Zigbee or Z-Wave mesh takes to re-route and report in.
+This cannot be guessed, only deliberatly timed.

-The default `240` (four minutes) suits a fast mini-PC with a Zigbee mesh.
-A slower or larger mesh may need five or six.
-If you see a burst of false `unavailable` reports in the first few minutes after every restart, the grace is too short; raise it.
-Setting it generously costs little: only that a genuinely offline battery waits a few extra minutes to appear in the unavailable list.
-The low count is never affected.
+The default `240` (four minutes) suits a fast mini-PC with a stable mesh; a slower hub with a large Zigbee or Z-Wave network may need five or six.
+Set it too short and a restart can flash a brief false outage before the mesh finishes; set it generously and the only cost is that a genuine outage in the first few minutes after a restart waits until the window closes to show.

 ## Scoping: Choosing What the Sensor Watches